No. 23 Wichita State holds off UConn 89-86 in 2 OTs

 HARTFORD, Conn.
-(AP) — No. 23 Wichita State blew a nine-point lead in the final minute of regulation, but came back to beat UConn 89-86 in two overtimes on Sunday.
+(AP) — Wichita State gave up a nine-point point lead in just over a minute at the end of regulation and had two key players foul out during two overtimes.

+But the Shockers found a way to get their ninth consecutive win, and eighth straight on the road dating to last season, as they held off UConn 89-86 on Sunday.

+“I thought we were tremendously tough and ratty, pursuing balls and getting stops,” coach Gregg Marshall said.
+“Both teams just fought like crazy and left it all out there.”

 Jaime Echenique led four Wichita State players in double figures with 19 points before fouling out.
-Dexter Dennis and Erik Stevenson each scored 16 for the Shockers (15-1, 3-0 American Athletic Conference), who have won nine straight games.
+Erik Stevenson, who also picked up his fifth foul in OT, and Dexter Dennis each scored 16 for the Shockers (15-1, 3-0 American Athletic Conference).
+Jamarius Burton added 13 points.

-Wichita State seemed to have the game in hand, leading 69-60 with just over a minute left after a pair of free throws from Stevenson.
+Wichita State seemed to have the game in hand, leading 69-60 with 1:05 remaining after a pair of free throws from Stevenson.

-But the Huskies’ pressing defense forced several turnovers including a shot-clock violation that gave the Huskies the ball down 69-66 with just over 10 seconds left.
+But the Huskies’ pressing defense forced several turnovers, including a shot-clock violation that gave the Huskies the ball down 69-66 with just over 10 seconds left.

-Sidney Wilson’s 3-pointer from the left baseline tied the game at 69, and he blocked Dennis’ shot to force overtime.
+Sidney Wilson’s 3-pointer from the left baseline tied the game, and he blocked Dennis’ shot to force overtime.

-A free throw from UConn’s Josh Carlton sent the game into a second overtime.
+“I didn’t really expect to get the ball.
+We had set a play up for somebody else,” said Wilson, who scored 12 points.
+“It just happened to be in my hands and I made the shot.
+Then after that I knew they were going to have 2 seconds on the clock to be able to make something happen, so I just made an attempt on the ball.”

+A 3-point play by Dennis in the paint gave the Shockers a two-point lead late in the first OT.
+But Josh Carlton, who finished with 13 points and 12 rebounds, made two of four free throws on separate possessions and Tyson Etienne missed a contested shot under the basket at the buzzer to send the game into a second overtime.

-Tyson Etienne opened the second extra period with a three-point play and Wichita State never gave the lead back.
+Etienne opened the second extra period with a three-point play and Wichita State never gave the lead back.

+“It was a definitely gut punch,” Etienne said of the way the Shockers lost the lead in regulation.
+“But a team like us, a young team, we needed to go into some type of environment like this.
+We needed to go on the road and come back and win it.”

-UConn had a chance to tie it, but Morris Udeze drew a charge on Alterique Gilbert and Vital missed a 3-pointer with 2 seconds left.
+UConn had a chance to tie, but Morris Udeze drew a charge on Gilbert.
+After two missed free throws by Burton at the other end, Vital missed a 3-pointer with 2 seconds left.

 The Shockers were playing only their second true road game of the season.
 They previously won at Oklahoma State.